nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**
 This feature should only be used if there is a need to delete a product, which is unlikely in most scenarios!
-Use with caution as this not only removes the product from MyInsuRec's product list, it also removes the product from any association with your clients.
+Use with caution as this not only removes the product from MyInsuRec's product list, it also **removes the product from any association with your clients**.
 </div>

 Examples: